szilard/benchm-ml/README.md

 - boosting
 - deep learning

-in various commonly used implementations like R packages, Python scikit-learn, Vowpal Wabbit, H2O and Spark MLlib.
+in various commonly used implementations like
+- R packages
+- Python scikit-learn
+- Vowpal Wabbit
+- H2O
+- Spark MLlib.

 Random forest, boosting and more recently deep neural networks are the algos expected to perform the best on the structure/sizes described above (e.g. vs alternatives such as *k*-nearest neighbors, naive-Bayes, decision trees etc).
 Non-linear SVMs are also among the best in accuracy but become slow/cannot scale for the larger *n*